 OK.
-The objective is to locate the number of appliances that are active at someone's site.
+The objective is to locate the number of networking appliances that are active at someone’s site/network.
 Naturally this is a delicate issue as we discussed.
 Nevertheless there are a couple of things you can do.

 When I am connected to a local area network, I am in what we call a broadcast domain.
-We can all see each other if we are on the same LAN.
+We can all see each other if we are on the same LAN and the lodal router allows broadcast.
 Therefore we can exchange packets directly.

-One way to find out what is connected to the broadcast domain is to issue a 'ping' to the broadcast address of that domain.
-For instance if you click on START> RUN> enter 'cmd', then from the Windows command line type 'ping 192.168.1.255' you have just sent a ping to all the people in your domain.
+One way to find out what is connected to the broadcast domain is to issue a ‘ping’ to the broadcast address of that domain.
+For instance if you click on START> RUN> enter ‘cmd’, then from the Windows command line type ‘ping 192.168.1.255’ [this assumes that the network you are in is 192.168.1.0/24].
+You have just sent a ping to all the people in your domain.
 You will receive responses back from every connected appliance plus the default gateway, plus yourself!
 A note or two here:

-On a PC you need to be at the command line: START> RUN> enter 'cmd' .
+Lastly, on a PC, you need to be at the command line: START> RUN> enter ‘cmd’ .
 When the window opens you can enter any of the following commands:

 Hope this helps!